Zffu/RandomnessDetector-JS/README.md

 **Installation link comming soon**

 ## How to use
-To use the Randomness generator you can check the wiki
+To use the Randomness generator you can check the [Wiki](https://github.com/Zffu/RandomnessDetector-JS/wiki/Getting-Started )